dhemery/victor/frank/README.txt

 This folder contains the libraries and other content to add a Frank server to your app:
    - libFrank.a: The Frank server.
+This includes a built-in selector engine called 'uiquery'.
+   - libShelley.a: A selector engine called 'shelley_compat'.
-   - libigor.a: The Igor selector engine, which finds views using a CSS-like syntax.
+   - libigor-0.4.0.a: The Igor selector engine, which finds views using a CSS-like syntax.
    - frank_static_resources.bundle: HTML and Javascript files
      for the Symbiote server, which allows you to explore your